kaushalvivek/IIIT-Courier-Notification/README.md

     - argparse (included by default)

 ## Setup
 Fill up the below section in ```main.py```, here, you have to provide the sign-in details for any gmail account.
-This account will be send emails to you.
+This account will be used to send emails to you.
 This can be found at line 11 onwards.

 ```python